 The ears are composed of three parts:

-The outer ear.
-This is composed of the ear flap (also known as the pinna or auricle) and the ear canal (external auditory canal).
+- The outer ear.
+This consists of the ear flap (pinna or auricle) and the ear canal (external auditory canal).

 The middle and inner ears are located within the skull.